ValentinaMiller/Influence-of-rain-on-image-compression/README.md

 ### Running the code
 1. Run `/code_commented/generate_design.py`
     - Argument:
         - Your initials, make sure they are not already used.
 You can do this by going into `/code_commented/output/1/` and checking if there already is a folder with your initials.
-If there is one, just change it until there is no folder with this name.
+If there is one, rename it to something else so that your initials can be used for the new folder.
-2. Eun `/code_commented/mlds_experiment_triads.py`
+2. Run `/code_commented/mlds_experiment_triads.py`
     - Arguments:
         - Same initials you used in 1
         - What image you are doing the experiment in (1,2,3,4)